yousraa21/Anime-Info-App/README.md

     Pillow library
 ### Setup

-    1 Clone the repository:```git clone https://github.com/yourusername/anime-info-app.git cd anime-info-app```
+  1 Clone the repository:```git clone https://github.com/yourusername/anime-info-app.git cd anime-info-app```.

-    2 Install the required packages: ```pip install tkinter requests pandas pillow``` 3 Place the necessary image files (search field.png, search_icon.png, logo.png, big box.png, small box.png) in the project directory.
+  2 Install the required packages: ```pip install tkinter requests pandas pillow```.

+  3 Place the necessary image files (search field.png, search_icon.png, logo.png, big box.png, small box.png) in the project directory.

   4 Ensure you have the anime data.xlsx file in the project directory, which contains the manga chapter data.
 This dataset is a small one created specifically for this project.
 ### Usage

   1 Run the application: ```python animecode.py```.